reasonableprototype/reasonableprototype.github.io/_posts/2017-09-01-hypothesis-to-enhancements.md

 [OrgVue](https://www.orgvue.com/) has a number of visualisation and charting features that help visual analysis of data and generate insights.
 From the previously conducted usability review on all ~30 charting features, it was identified that Chart Matrix which lets you chart multiple measures and dimensions in a flexible way could be improved to better serve user jobs.
 Initially identified issues included:
 * Too many functionalities
-* Interaction between the feature's color panel and main color panel is confusing
+* Interaction between the feature's colour configuration and main colour configuration is confusing
 * Legend keys are missing
 * Some of the functionalities behave differently from other visualisation and charting features in the product